 Garden paths come in all shapes and sizes, many of them easy enough to accomplish in a weekend.
-Here are twelve easy-to-imitate designs that are certain to add beauty to your garden.
+Here are sixteen easy-to-imitate designs that are certain to add beauty to your garden.

 - Garden in Comfort with These 10 Ergonomic Tools

 Gardening can sometimes leave you feeling achy and sore.
 But don’t despair, because there are many ergonomic gardening tools available to help take the pain out of planting.

 If you're planning to build a wood deck—or just dreaming of one—here are twelve extraordinary deck designs to inspire you.